International inequality: International inequality during COVID-19

 The worsening of inequality is considered the most significant outcome of COVID-19.
 The pandemic has had the greatest impact on vulnerable groups such as the elderly, people with disabilities, children, women and refugees, low-income people, youth, and informal workers.
-The research and measures of the World Bank, say that "Covid-19 has increased inequality in nearly every sphere: in the availability of vaccines, in economic growth rates, in access to education and health care, and the scale of job and income losses".
+The research and measures of the World Bank, say that "Covid-19 has increased inequality in nearly every sphere: in the availability of vaccines, in economic growth rates, in access to education and health care, and the scale of job and income losses."
 Between 2020 and 2021 global billionaire wealth grew by $4.4 trillion but at the same time, more than 100 million people fell below the poverty line.

 Impact on the labor market

-COVID-19 caused the change of view in providing certain activities, goods and services, and certain production processes.
+COVID-19 caused a change in the way certain activities, goods, and services, as well as certain production processes, are provided.
 They are considered to be riskier and costlier.
-Staff shortages and breaks of working activity because of compulsory quarantines of Covid-positive workers are the reason for the replacement of the human labor force with robots.
-Robots are easily managed, don't need masks, can be easily disinfected, and don't get sick.
+Staff shortages and work interruptions caused by compulsory quarantines of Covid-positive workers are reasons to replace the human workforce with robots.
+Robots are easily managed, do not need masks, can be easily disinfected, and do not get sick.
 The threat of automation has spread to the work of low-skilled, person-to-person service workers.
-Before the pandemic, these jobs were seen by literature as less affected – for example, in health and education.
-New labor market uncertainty brings a decrease in the demand for certain types of labor.
-This shift consequently causes an increase in inequality.
+Before the pandemic, the literature viewed these jobs as less affected, for example, in the health and education sectors.
+New labor market uncertainty reduces demand for certain types of labor.
+This shift consequently increases inequality.

 Another inequality was visible after the beginning of lockdowns.
 Millions of newly unemployed joined the long queues for social security benefits.
 The loss of jobs differs by the nature of the job.
 Tourism, gastronomy, recreational services and accommodation, airlines, and industries that rely on personal interactions have been the hardest hit.
-Lockdown rules and social distance requirements limited employees.
+Lockdown rules and social distancing requirements limited employees.
 The inability of workers to work from home deprived a lot of them of their jobs.

 Inequality in access to healthcare

 COVID-19 is the biggest health crisis in a century.
-Not only were poor countries with weak health care systems hard-hit, but also economically strong and developed rich countries.
-America is considered the most hit country in a term of unequal access to resources and health services.
+Not only were poor countries with weak health care systems hard-hit, but also economically strong, developed, and rich countries.
+America is considered the most hit country in terms of unequal access to resources and health services.
 One of the reasons for their highest number of cases and deaths is their worst average healthcare standards among the major developed economies.
-The poorest suffer from the lack of a universal healthcare system and high prices of medicaments (and for health care, in general) the most.
-Many Americans skipped testing to know if they are infected because of the high price of tests.
-They went to work, spreading the virus mostly among those, who could not have a home office.
-After being infected, they could not afford to buy medicament or to search for medical help since they have no insurance.
+The poorest suffer from the lack of a universal healthcare system and high prices of medications (and for health care, in general) the most.
+Many Americans skipped testing to see if they were infected because of the high cost of tests.
+They went to work, spreading the virus mostly among those who could not work from home.
+After being infected, they could not afford to buy medication or to search for medical help since they had no insurance.